This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 In the case of Birkenstock Natural Skin Care, not all of their products are vegan.
 But they have some products that are suitable for vegans.

 How to know which of Birkenstock Skincare products are vegan?

-Birkenstock marks all of their vegan products on their website.
+All of Birkenstock’s vegan products are clearly marked on their website.
 I was originally under the impression that all of Birkenstock Skincare products are vegan.
-But it turns out that isn’t the case.
+But turns out that isn’t the case.